castagnadaniele/go-snake/README.md

 # Snake game in Go

-I made a simple Snake game on the terminal to learn Go basics.
+I made a simple Snake game on the terminal to learn Go basics and practice Test Driven Development.

 ## Setup